 An HSA and a flexible spending account (FSA) both help pay for qualified medical expenses.
 They have several differences.

 The federal government dictates and updates the health care expenses that can be paid with HSA funds.
 This could include any legal medical service that a physician, dentist or healthcare practitioner provides that isn’t covered fully by a health insurance provider, including Medicare.
-It’s used to pay deductibles, copay and coinsurance fees.
+It’s used to pay deductibles, copays and coinsurance fees.

-The U.S. Department of Health & Human Services defines qualified medical care expenses as any medical expense that someone might otherwise deduct on a federal income tax form.
+The U.S. Department of Health & Human Services defines qualified medical expenses as any medical expense that someone might otherwise deduct on a federal income tax form.
 The following are some commonly covered expenses:

 ● Doctor visits.